team11-softeng2/team11-PULSeBS/serverBuild/server/README.md

 - PUT `/changeToOnline/:lectureId`
   - Params: lectureId
   - Response: number of rows changed inside lesson table(should be always one)

+  ## Statistics
+- GET `/bookingStatistics?filterTime=&filterCourse=`
+    - Params:
+      -  filterTime: string that could be idLesson (per lecture), year,monthOfYear(per month) or year_month_week(per week).
+If nothing is passed then the default value is idLesson
+         - Example: filterTime=year,monthOfYear (the comma is not an error)
+      - filterCourse: string made by course id separed by comma
+        -  Example: filterCourse=1,2,5
+      - Example urls: `/bookingStatistics?filterTime=year,monthOfYear&filterCourse=1,2,3,4,5`
+    - Response: statistics list of bookings filtered by filterTime and filterCourse

   ## Courses